BlinkReceipt/blinkreceipt-android/blinkreceipt-recognizer/README.md

 #### Initialization And Running Scans
 The `RecognizerClient` can be instantiated with its primary constructor which takes in  a `context`.
 Once the client is instantiated, it is now ready for use.
 To use the `RecognizerClient` call the `recognize(ScanOptions options, RecognizerCallback listener, Bitmap... bitmaps)` function.
 The scan options you define is the exact same object you define when initializing the `RecognizerView`.
 The `RecognizerCallback` is an interface which acts as a listener for the client when images are going through processing.
 The `onRecognizerDone` function is the indicator that the images passed in have been successfully processed and the scan session has completed.
 You will notice this is the same interface used in the `RecognizerView` implementation.

-**NOTE this feature must be enabled through your license in order to use.**
+**NOTE this feature must be enabled through your license in order to use.
+If your application is not allowed to use this api, then onRecognizerException will immediately trigger informing you of your missing permissions.**

 ```java
 public class MainActivity extends AppCompatActivity {